You’re asking yourself questions as a complete beginner:

 I encourage you to read the “Home-Workout guide”.
 This will help you knowing whether you find it more interesting to train at home or sign-up to a gym.
 Both have their advantages and cons.

 You just have again to look at your current life situation and whether working out at home or at the gym suits you better.
-The only thing that I can say is that unless you’re ready to invest a minimum of money into a decent home-gym, you will stagnate at some point.
+The only thing that I can say is that, unless you’re ready to invest a minimum of money into a basic home-gym, you will stagnate at some point.

 b) Local small gym or big gym?

 In my experience, small gyms somehow tend to be friendlier than the big gyms where people barely know each other.
-Of course, you’re not going to the gym to talk to other people the whole time, but it is very nice to have like minded people ready to help you out and whom you can laugh with once in a while.
-And to be honest, when you’re a complete beginner it’s awesome.
-I started gymming in a small and very friendly gym, I loved the people there, they were great friends.
+Of course, you’re not going to the gym to talk to other people the whole time, but it is very nice to have like-minded people ready to help you out and whom you can laugh with once in a while.
+When you’re a complete beginner it’s awesome to start at a small, intimate gym where you get to know people.

 4 – Getting comfortable with the practice

 It might be hard to be comfortable the first days you are at the gym.

 As I mentioned, you can start working out at your house prior to going to the gym, you will get used to working out and feel more at-ease once you step in the gym.
 Another thing you can do is simply check online what type of equipment you will find in your gym.